terralang/terra/README.md

     var a = { 1,2,3,4 } --has type struct {int,int,int,int}
     var b = { a = 3.0, b = 3 } --has type struct { a : double, b : int }

-Terra allows you to implicitly convert any anonymous struct to a named struct that has a superset of its fields.
+Terra allows you to implicitly convert any anonymous struct to another struct that has a superset of its fields.

     struct Complex { real : float, imag : float}
     var a : Complex = { real = 3, imag = 1 }